kohlidevops/DevOpsWithAWS/Part-6 Deploying to EC2 Instances with AWS CodeDeploy.md

 Done > Done > Save Changes
 ```

 Then Release the change to deploy everything on the EC2 ASG!
+If you check with ALB URL,

 <img width="839" alt="image" src="https://github.com/user-attachments/assets/c72a0c03-18b3-403b-9501-1afeaec8096e" />